markotoplak/toplak.io/content/posts/tdj.en.md

 The great four
 --------------

-For the great four orchestras I list songs I particularly like.
+The great four orchestras produced for decades and kept developing through all that time.
+I list their songs I particularly like.

 D'Arienzo: